Offline Meta Learning of Exploration: Experimental Details

 \section{Experimental Details}

 In this section we outline our training process and hyperparameters. \\ \\ For the discrete Gridworld domain we used DQN \citep{mnih2015human} with soft target network updates, as proposed by \cite{lillicrap2015continuous}, which has shown to improve the stability of learning.
 For the rest of the continuous domains, we used SAC \citep{haarnoja2018soft} with the architectures of the actor and critic chosen similarly, and with a fixed entropy coefficient.
-For both DQN and SAC, we set the soft target update parameter to $0.005$. \\ \\ In all our experiments we average the performance over $3$ random seeds and present the mean and standard deviation.
+For both DQN and SAC, we set the soft target update parameter to $0.005$. \\ \\ In our experiments we average performance over $3$ random seeds and present the mean and standard deviation. \\ Our offline training procedure is comprised of $3$ separate training steps.
+First is the training of the data collection RL agents.
+Each agent is trained on a different task from the task distribution.